532910/imagebuilder/README.md

 ## OpenWrt release
 It looks like there is no simple and clear way to get the latest release.
 [Forum thread](https://forum.openwrt.org/t/how-to-find-the-latest-release-from-script).
-So `RELEASE` must be defined in `config.mk` or from the command line for now.
+So `RELEASE` must be defined in `config.mk` or from the command line for now:
 ```
-% make C=cfg_name RELEASE=19.07.7 image
+% make C=cfg_name RELEASE=22.03.5 image
 ```